AIRCRAFT SPIN:

 What Is Aircraft Spin?

-In aviation, an aircraft spin is an aggravated stall resulting in autorotation about the spin axis wherein the aircraft follows a corkscrew downward path.
-As the airplane rotates around a vertical axis, the outboard wing is less stalled than the inboard wing, which creates a rolling, yawing, and pitching motion.
-The airplane is basically descending due to gravity, rolling, yawing, and pitching in a spiral path.
+In aviation, an aircraft spin is an aggravated stall that causes autorotation about the spin axis and a downward corkscrew path for the aircraft.
+The outboard wing is less stalled than the inboard wing when the aircraft spins around a vertical axis, causing a rolling, yawing, and pitching action.
+In essence, the aircraft is descending because of gravity while rolling, yawing, and pitching in a spiral motion.

 - Entry phase

 - Recovery phase